fcjbispo/fbpyutils/PLAN_001_RELEASE_V1.6.3.md

 ---

 ## 4. Implement the global logging system (`fbpyutils.logging`) as configurable via a client's `Env` class.
-Default values are meant to be assumed when no client `Env` configuration is present.

-*   **Objective:** Enable external clients to customize the global logging system's behavior by allowing it to be configured through their own `Env` class, with default values applied if no client-specific configuration is provided.
-This ensures reusability and personalization.
+*   **Objective:** Implement a global logging system (`fbpyutils.logging`) configurable via an instance of a class `Env` from `fbpyutils` to make it reusable by API clients.
+The API clients should provide their own instances for the `Env` class to configure the logging system and if no one is provided, the default values are meant to be loaded from the own API `Env` class.
+Maybe the `Env` class should be refactored to be a singleton and data class to be used as a configuration class but keeping backward compatibility.
+The logging system should be thread-safe and provide a consistent interface for search and gather logging messages.
 *   **Suggested Mode:** `CODE`
 *   **Detailed Steps:**
     1.  **Define Configuration Interface:** In `fbpyutils/logging.py`, define a clear interface or a method (e.g., `logging.configure(env_instance=None)`) that the logging system can use to receive configuration parameters.
 This method should be able to accept an instance of a client's `Env` class.